zaxor0/zwerchhau/README.md

 - Sleight of hand: players are talented at being physically misleading and trickery
 - Lying / verbal deception: players are exceptional at spinning falsehoods to unknowing victims
 - Seduction: players exude charisma and physical attraction, NPCs have a disadvantage when trying to resist player suggestions
-- Back stabbing: players have an advantage to successful stab an unwitting victim (body damage not endurance, see Combat)
+- Back stabbing: players have an advantage to successful stab an unwitting victim (flesh damage not constition, see Combat)

 Weapon Proficiency: may choose 1 weapon to be skilled in combat with.
 For combat with their chosen weapon, once per day, may either:
 - ignore 1 major failure